Weekly Review: Senior Loan CEFs

 Source: CEFConnect.com

-The average distribution rate on price for all Senior Loan CEFs is 7.03%, if we exclude the collateralized loan obligations funds OXLC and ECC it is 6.55%.
-Here I have shown the coverage ratio for the sector and the UNII (Undistributed Net Investment Income) Balance per share.
-In times with often distribution cuts, it is good to take a look at this metrics.
-The numbers that I have used are from CEFConnect.com.
+The average distribution rate on price for all Senior Loan CEFs is 7.05%; if we exclude the collateralized loan obligations funds OXLC and ECC, it is 6.56%.

-The average coverage ratio for the sector is 95.82% (OXLC and ECC are excluded from the calculation) and the average UNII balance per share is $0.02 (OXLC and ECC are excluded from the calculation).

 7. Highest Effective Leverage

-From a leverage perspective, we have three closed-end funds whose effective leverage is equal to zero (XFLT), (EFL), (HFRO).
-The average percent of effective leverage in the sector is about 32.75%.
+From a leverage perspective, we have two closed-end funds whose effective leverage is equal to zero (XFLT) (HFRO).
+Recently Eaton Vance Floating-Rate 2022 Target Term Fund (EFL) was in the no leverage group, but now is at the top of the leveraged group with 39.36%.
+The average percent of effective leverage in the sector is about 33.06%.
 Do not underestimate the effect of the leverage, and be sure it is included in your analysis.

 Source: CEFConnect.com